Kuminoti/ESP32-WiFi-webserver-PWMcontroler/README.md

 Use your ESP-32 WiFiserver to control PWM devices wireless.

 Control evry device wireless via the Web.
-This scetch will setup an ESP-32 microcontroler an a Webserver.
+This sketch will setup an ESP-32 microcontroler an a webserver.
 It will send an HTML file to display a web page.
-Use the button and the sliders to controll your devices with PWM.
+Use the button and the sliders to controll your devices digital or with PWM .
-Or just tu turn on or off things.

 Connect your ESP to your WiFi and type in your IP-Adress. you can modify it with your own HTML/Css and make it more